LeoPBgit/project-boxcar-brand-guide/memory-bank/activeContext.md

   - Promotional items example
 - Added CSS styling for placeholder elements in placeholders.css
 - Updated memory bank documentation to accurately reflect the project
+- Added SVG download and copy functionality to logo and product sections

 ### Impact Analysis
 The replacement of image-based examples with CSS placeholders provides several benefits: